bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

 Chainsaw Human Typing is a tool that allows you to simulate human typing on a keyboard if you can't, or don't want to, paste directly: https://github.com/LyubomirT/chainsaw-human-typing

+Auto-Analyst is an AI-driven data analytics agentic system designed to simplify and enhance the data science process.
+By integrating various specialized AI agents, this tool aims to make complex data analysis tasks more accessible and efficient for data analysts and scientists.
+Auto-Analyst provides a streamlined approach to data preprocessing, statistical analysis, machine learning, and visualization, all within an interactive Streamlit interface: https://github.com/ArslanS1997/Auto-Analyst

 Deep Live Cam - Real time face swap and one-click video deepfake with only a single image: https://github.com/hacksider/Deep-Live-Cam